-As in CS 121, the preferred form of support for this course is through our discussion board.
-The University has a new discussion board system, Ed Discussion, that replaces Piazza.
+As in CS 121, the preferred form of support for this course is through our discussion board, Ed Discussion.
 All registered students have been enrolled in the CS122 Ed Discussion system and should have received a welcome email.

 All course announcements will be made through Ed Discussion.
 It is your responsibility to check Ed Discussion often to see if there are any announcements.
 Please note that you can configure your account to send you e-mail notifications every time there is a new post.